-Creighton University School of Medicine students have the option to earn their Doctor of Medicine (MD) and an advanced degree through one of four joint degree programs: MD/PhD, MD/MBA, MD/MSCTS (Clinical and Translational Science) or MD/MSHCE (Health Care Ethics).
+Creighton University School of Medicine students have the option to earn their Doctor of Medicine (MD) and an advanced degree through one of three joint degree programs: MD/PhD, MD/MBA or MD/MSHCE (Health Care Ethics).

 As health care evolves, many doctors benefit from additional training in areas such as business, leadership and ethics.
 A dual degree can provide more career opportunities and increase your effectiveness in a changing health care environment.

 The MD/PhD trains physician-scientists to become integral components of the healthcare system – now and in the future.

 - Promote translational research with accelerated progression of discoveries to the bedside

 Learn more about available areas of PhD study.